Insta360Develop/CameraSDK-Android/README.md

 List<PreviewStreamResolution> supportedList = InstaCameraManager.getInstance().getSupportedPreviewStreamResolution(InstaCameraManager.PREVIEW_TYPE_LIVE);
 ```

-//X4 no need to choose resolution, the parameter is default in firmware
-Then choose one resolution to start live preview
+For the X4, the preview stream resolution cannot be adjusted and is set to 832x1664 by default.
+For other models, the preview stream resolution must be set before starting live preview.

 ```Java
 InstaCameraManager.getInstance().startPreviewStream(PreviewStreamResolution, InstaCameraManager.PREVIEW_TYPE_LIVE);